sushant00/NSS/Assignment2/Buffer_Overflow/README.rst

 This shell script uses the xxd command to generate the hex dump in little endian of the shellcode and puts in file 'shellcode_hex'
 It then compiles the explot.c file to binary 'exploit'.
-It then runs the exploit binary with arguments as 80 -32 20 (buffersize offset nopslen)
+It then runs the exploit binary with arguments as 80 -32 20 (buffersize offset nopslen) **Note:** We cannot have 0a (hex value for newline character) in our shell code, otherwise the shell code would only be copied till the newline.
+This is because **gets** has been used to copy the shellcode to buffer.
+Similarly if strcpy was used, we would have to prevent the presence of 00 (hex value for null terminator).
+We can use **disas main** command inside **gdb** to analyse the same.

 exploit.c